resema/Notepad/_posts/2017-09-05-how-to-handle-the-normal-equation-in-machine-learning.md

 ><small><cite title="Einstein">Einstein</cite></small>

 ## Normal Equation
+The normal equation solves without iterating for the minima of the cost function.
+As a result it returns the $$\theta$$ where the cost function is at its minimum.

 $$ \theta = (X^TX)^{-1}X^Ty $$

-## Comparison with Normal Equation
+## Comparison with Gradient Descent

 ### Normal Equation
 - No need to choose $$\alpha$$